-- (L) In accordance with the Merger Agreement, all debt obligations of MHS will be assumed by Misys.
-As of February 29, 2008, MHS had a balance of \$6.2 million under its unsecured line of credit which has been eliminated in the pro forma condensed balance sheet.
-The related interest expense of \$0.3 million and \$0.2 million has also been eliminated for the year ended May 31, 2007 and for the nine months ended February 29, 2008, respectively. - (M) Allscripts analyzed the conversion features associated with its 3.50% convertible senior debentures ("Debentures") and has determined that it is not "probable" but rather it is reasonably possible that the Debenture holders will convert in connection with the Transactions and, as a result, has presented the pro forma information on the basis of no conversion.
+Allscripts analyzed the conversion features associated with its 3.50% convertible senior debentures ("Debentures") and has determined that it is not "probable" but rather it is reasonably possible that the Debenture holders will convert in connection with the Transactions and, as a result, has presented the pro forma information on the basis of no conversion.

-Under the assumption that, the Transactions were consummated on June 1, 2006 and that the Debentures were also converted, Allscripts' long-term debt would have been reduced by \$82.5 million and Allscripts would have issued approximately 7.2 million shares of common stock.
-The elimination of the Debentures as of June 1, 2006 would have resulted in a decrease in interest expense of \$2.6 million and \$3.5 million for the nine months ended February 29, 2008 and for the year ended May 31, 2007, respectively.
-In addition, the issuance of such shares of common stock upon conversion would have resulted in net income per diluted share of \$0.18 per share and \$0.10 per share for the nine months ended February 29, 2008 and for the year ended May 31, 2007, respectively.
+Under the assumption that the Transactions were consummated on June 1, 2007 and that the Debentures were also converted, Allscripts' long-term debt would have been reduced by \$82.5 million and Allscripts would have issued approximately 7.3 million shares of common stock.
+The elimination of the Debentures as of June 1, 2007 would have resulted in a decrease in interest expense of \$3.5 million, pre-tax for the year ended May 31, 2008.
+In addition, the issuance of such shares of common stock upon conversion would have resulted in net income per diluted share of \$0.24 for the year ended May 31, 2008.